 Allgood has hiked over 6,000 miles with his K-9 companions over the years.
 After finding a dog on the Appalachian Trail in 1996 his life was forever changed.
 Allgood and his first dog Erwin (named for the trail town Erwin, TN) worked on the Appalachian Trail in the 1990’s as Ridge Runners after their thru-hike, where they provided education and support to a variety of trail users.
 Allgood has hiked many long trails in the US, but is most proud of his 2014 pioneering first thru-hike of the Chinook Trail, a 293 mile route through the Columbia River Gorge in Washington & Oregon.

 In 2016 Whitney left his career in the world of forest products, and reconnected with rural America by successfully completing his thru-hike of the Continental Divide Trail from Mexico to Canada.
-Now home, Whitney is balancing his new career in the outdoor industry with his passion for long distance hiking and planning his next hike for 2017.
+Now home, Whitney is balancing his new career in the outdoor industry with his passion for long distance hiking.

 After many years on the trail, Allgood is a sought after speaker, teaching people about responsible backcountry use with their dog, ultra-light hiking, thru-hikes for working stiffs, and a vast variety of hiking related topics.
-Allgood is also the President of American Long Distance Hiking Association-West (ALDHA-West) where he volunteers countless hours helping be the voice of America’s long distance hiker.
+Allgood has served as the President of American Long Distance Hiking Association-West (ALDHA-West) where he volunteered countless hours helping be the voice of America’s long distance hiker.
 When not helping others learn about hiking, you can find Allgood walking the trails around the US in need of a shower, a cold beer, and a pint of Ben & Jerry’s.